luisgarcia87/Curb-to-Mqtt/README.md

 ```
 sudo npm install
 ```
-**Create your configuration file:** Create a config.yaml file in the root directory of the project, and specify your Curb API credentials and MQTT settings.
+**Edit the configuration file:** Edit the config.yaml file in the root directory of the project, and specify your Curb API credentials and MQTT settings.

 Example **config.yaml**: